lifeparticle/Bengali-Alphabet/README.md

 Graphem
 ============
-A grapheme is the smallest unit of a writing system which represents a Phoneme.
+A grapheme is the smallest unit of a writing system that represents a Phoneme.

 Diacritics (অণুচিহ্ন)
 ============
 Diacritic is a sign that can be added to a letter to change its pronunciation.
-A diacritic can be added above or below of      a letter.
+A diacritic can be added above or below a letter.

 `কু` here `ু` is a vowel Diacritic

 Vowel Diacritics (কার)
 ============
-When we join a vowel with a consonant we use the short form of that vowel (Vowel Diacritics).
+When we join a vowel with a consonant, we use the short form of that vowel (Vowel Diacritics).
 There are `10` Vowel Diacritics.
 There is no short form of `অ`.

 ```
 া, ি, ী, ু, ূ, ে, ৈ, ো, ৌ, ৃ
 ```

-- Vowel Diacritics can found at the beginning, at the end, and at the middle of the word.
+- Vowel Diacritics can found at the beginning, at the end, and in the middle of the word.
 - ```া, ী``` are added after consonants.
 - ```ি, ে, ৈ``` are added before consonants.
 - ```ু, ূ, ৃ``` are added below consonants.